Alabama Gun Laws

 Renewal fee’s vary between counties.

-You can select how long the permit is valid for.
-Fees are set by the local Sheriff and vary between counties but are similar to the fees here;
+You can select how long the permit is valid for, 1-5 years.
+Fees are set by the local Sheriff and are around $20 per year.
+They do vary between counties but are similar to the fees here for Shelby County;

 Alaska, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Mississippi, Missouri, Montana, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin, Wyoming